IrisChase/IVD/README.md

 The IVD philosophy is that a model shouldn't *ridgedly* define how the presentation should look.
 Contrast with HTML where absolutely everything is a part of the DOM in a very specific order and hierarchy, even unrelated models must be encoded in an arbitrary order.

 There are two types of elements in IVD.
 "Free elements", which are not bound to a model and there is exactly one instance, and "enumerated elements", which are bound to a model instance, and there can be zero or more of them (one for each instance).

+Models can have states:

+    # -> modelname
+    {
+    state model.aState:
+        //do something
+    }

+Models can have trigger slots...

 ## Equation Solver